TimoGiathi/makicks/README.md

 ## A functional frontend website for showcasing and marketing shoes to potential customers

-This project is completely built by HTML,CSS and JavaScript and is a useful demo with the following functionality:
+This project is completely built by React.js,CSS with Vite and is a useful demo with the following functionality:

 - Showcasing the shoe variety in the store
 - Enabling the user to add their preference to a cart using an 'add to cart' button